 And the more I read of Arthur, the more books and romances and poems I crammed into my head, the more I wanted the vision of the Pre-Raphaelites.
 Malory is fun, but he is also quite brutal.
 Even T.H.
 White on his best day can be a little laughable, a little more distant.
 I could never find that “true” telling that I was looking for, that pure Arthurian vein.

 When I sat down to write Queen of None I was simply working a retelling of the story of Arthur, his knights, and his family; in a way it’s the Masters thesis I wish I’d done.
 But it became abundantly clear, as I was writing, that the female-driven storyline was in many ways a vision much in line with the paintings of the Pre-Raphaelite brotherhood.
-Hwyfar, the scarlet-haired, earthy seductress; Gweyn, so rounded and lovely and sad; Morgaine, dark and severe; and of course, Anna, Arthur’s brother, another golden child.
+Hwyfar, the scarlet-haired, earthy seductress; Gweyn, so rounded and lovely and sad; Morgaine, dark and severe; and of course, Anna, Arthur’s sister, another golden child.
 Their faces are so striking to me in my mind, their clothing so resplendent and sumptuous…

 I digress a bit.
 While I wouldn’t ever say that Queen of None is not, technically, medieval, it is however a medieval vision through the eyes of the Victorian, as well as through my own.
 It’s almost utopian in that the religious aspect is mostly eradicated and, at least I’ve attempted, to convey a sense of visual depth.
 Free from historical timelines, fashions, and customs, I’ve concentrated on one thing: characters and stories.
 Because, well, there are lots and lots of them.